bryantm1123/bryantm1123.github.io/_pages/tutorials/vscode-workflow/vscode-workflow.md

 ## Push Commit to Remote Repository
 If you followed the tutorial to create a static site with Github Pages, the directory on your local Mac should already have a connection to your remote repository on Github.
 If not, follow the steps in [Create a Github repository]({% link _pages/tutorials/github-pages/pages.md %}).
 Afterwards, you'll need to create the connection between your local repository on your Mac filesystem and the remote repository on Github.
-Luckily Git has a command to do just that.
+Luckily, Git has a command to do just that.

 In the Terminal, type `git remote add origin <https url to Github repository>`.
 You can find the https url for your repository on the *Code* tab in Github.
 Click the *Code* button and the *HTTPS* tab.
 Finally click *Copy url to clipboard* and paste the url after `origin` in Terminal and run the command.